-Rhinesmith has been a Google Policy Fellow and an Adjunct Research Fellow with New America’s Open Technology Institute.
-From 2017-2020, he was a member of the City of Boston’s Digital Equity Fund Council.
+Rhinesmith is affiliated with the UCLA Center for Critical Internet Inquiry, as a member of its Scholar’s Council.
+Previously, Rhinesmith was a Google Policy Fellow and an Adjunct Research Fellow with New America’s Open Technology Institute.
 He was also a Faculty Research Fellow with the Benton Foundation and a Faculty Associate with the Berkman Klein Center for Internet & Society at Harvard University.

 His research has been published in several scholarly journals, including: Information, Communication & Society; Government Information Quarterly; International Journal of Communication; Telecommunications Policy; Media, Culture & Society; and Public Library Quarterly.
 Rhinesmith’s work has also been mentioned by the U.S. Department of Housing and Urban Development, Federal Communications Commission, The MacArthur Foundation’s Digital Media and Learning Initiative, PBS MediaShift, The San Francisco Chronicle, The Colorado Sun, and Government Technology.